 Insights into Philosophy

-Insights into Philosophy is a 6-8 week after-school course for KS3 students, introducing pupils to broad philosophical topics such as: identity over time, what makes us human, happiness, freedom and responsibility, and fairness and society.
+Insights into Philosophy is an 8 week after-school course taught in-school for year 8 pupils, introducing students to broad philosophical topics such as: identity over time, what makes us human, happiness, freedom and responsibility, and fairness and society.

-The project is delivered in-school by students from the Department of Philosophy and culminates in a taster day at the University of Bristol.
+The project is delivered in-school by Student Ambassadors from the Department of Philosophy and culminates in a taster day at the University of Bristol.

 GCSE Music Set Works Concert at the Victoria Rooms

 As part of our lunch-time concert series, in partnership with Bristol Plays Music and Bournemouth Symphony Orchestra, the Department of Music hosts an annual GCSE set works concert for local pupils to attend in the Victoria Rooms.

 GCSE analysis is supplied alongside live performances of pieces that feature in the GCSE set works curriculum, providing students with a superb opportunity to enrich their understanding of pieces that feature on the exam syllabus.